 Work Sharp Precision Adjust Knife Sharpener Review: My Thoughts

 In my opinion, if you only have $50 to spend on a sharpening system, the Work Sharp Precision Adjust Knife Sharpener is the way to go.
 I do think there are better products on the market, some of which Work Sharp actually makes, but I don’t think anything for $50 or less can beat it.
 And, if you need a little more sharpening capability, check out the Work Sharp Precision Adjust Elite review by Toil and Recoil, one of the first online reviews to get his hands on one.
 If you need a Work Sharp Precision Adjust vs Elite comparison, compare our two articles.

 Do I wish it could sharpen scissors and chisels?
 Sure, but I really don’t know how Work Sharp could do that with this design.
 Would it be better if there was a way to check your grind angle with a gauge of some sort?
 Yes, and I think that’s probably the biggest oversight.

-Overall, I think it’s 100 percent worth the money (and I’m not the only one who thinks so).
+Overall, I think it’s 100 percent worth the money.
 Whether you’re an outdoorsman who needs a razor-sharp blade, a chef with some decent quality knives, or an EDC guy who enjoys maintenance as much as carrying, you’ll love it.
 It’s easy to use, creates a super sharp edge, and costs less than a tank of gas.
 It’s a worthy investment (available on Amazon).

 Work Sharp Precision Adjust Review FAQs